kislyuk/argcomplete/README.rst

     def EnvironCompleter(prefix, **kwargs):
         return (v for v in os.environ if v.startswith(prefix))

+If you specify the ``choices`` keyword for an argparse option or argument (and don't specify a completer), it will be used for completions.

 A completer that takes a set of all possible values for its action might look like this::